 1.4 Business Activities of the Business Associate.
 Unless otherwise limited herein, the Business Associate may:

 b.
-Disclose PHI to third parties for the purpose of the Business Associate’s proper management and administration, and to carry out any of its legal responsibilities, if and only if (1) Required by Law, or (2) the Business Associate obtains reasonable assurances from the third party to whom the information is disclosed that it shall be held confidentially, and be used or further disclosed only as Required by Law or the purpose for which it was disclosed to that third party, and the third party will notify Business Associate of any instances of which it is aware in which the confidentiality of the information has been breached.
+Disclose PHI to third parties for the purpose of the Business Associate’s proper management and administration and to carry out any of its legal responsibilities, if and only if (1) Required by Law, or (2) the Business Associate obtains reasonable assurances from the third party to whom the information is disclosed that it shall be held confidentially and be used or further disclosed only as Required by Law or the purpose for which it was disclosed to that third party.
+In addition, the third party will notify Business Associate of any instances of which it is aware in which the confidentiality of the information has been breached.

 c.
 Provide data aggregation services to the Covered Entity as permitted by 45 C.F.R. § 164.504(e)(2)(i)(B).